KVSlab/VaMPy/paper/paper.md

 # Summary

-Hemodynamic forces, such as wall shear stress (WSS), play a role in vessel wall adaption and remodeling.
-However, directly measuring these forces is challenging.
-Medical researchers commonly use image-based computational fluid dynamics (CFD) to study vascular pathology, but modeling choices and simulation results vary widely.
+In medical research, it has become increasingly common to use image-based computational fluid dynamics (CFD) to study vascular pathology.
+Hemodynamic forces, such as wall shear stress (WSS), are believed to play a crucial role in vessel wall adaptation and remodeling.
+However, measuring these forces directly is challenging due to limitations in current measurement techniques.
+Additionally, there is significant variability in CFD modeling choices and simulation results, which can make it difficult to compare and interpret findings across studies.
 To address this, we aim to create an automated CFD pipeline for modeling cardiovascular flows that is objective and consistent, where modeling choices are backed up by rigorous research.
 The Vascular Modeling Pypeline (`VaMPy`) is an entry-level high-performance CFD pipeline with high-level Python interface that lets the user easily extend or modify the functionality.

 # Statement of Need

-Simulation of the cardiovascular flows has shown to become an indispensable research tool, which can potentially reveal fundamental properties of the cardiovascular system in both physiological and pathological states.
-More specifically, medical image-based computational fluid dynamics (CFD) [@taylor2010image] has been extensively used in the investigation of disease initiation of, e.g., coronary artery disease [@taylor2013computational], carotid bifurcation [@fisher], arteriovenous fistula [@Lee2005a], and aneurysms [@steinman2003image].
+Simulation of the cardiovascular flows has become an indispensable research tool, which can potentially reveal fundamental properties of the cardiovascular system in both physiological and pathological states.
+More specifically, medical image-based computational fluid dynamics (CFD) [@taylor2010image] has been used extensively in the investigation of disease initiation of, e.g., coronary artery disease [@taylor2013computational], carotid bifurcation [@fisher], arteriovenous fistula [@Lee2005a], and aneurysms [@steinman2003image].
 Numerous scientific studies have been conducted to scrutinize and assess different components of a conventional image-based modeling process, with the objective of creating a genuinely "patient-specific" CFD model.
 As highlighted and examined in a review [@steinman2019patient], particular emphasis has been placed on investigating the influence of medical imaging techniques, segmentation methods, flow velocities, and the impact of non-Newtonian rheology.
-However, recent challenge studies withinin aneurysm research have brought to light a significant inter-laboratory variability.
+However, recent challenge studies within aneurysm research have brought to light a significant inter-laboratory variability.
 When 26 research groups were provided with identical segmented surfaces and boundary conditions, the results showed large variability stemming from the various CFD solution strategies [@Steinman2013].
-Futhermore, when provided with identical medical images and no guidelines – reflecting current research practice – results from 28 research groups showed significant variaiblity in the predicted WSS [@valen2018real].
+Futhermore, when provided with identical medical images and no guidelines – reflecting current research practice – results from 28 research groups showed significant variability in the predicted WSS [@valen2018real].
 These results might point to a broader reproducibility issue.
 While modeling and simulating cardiovascular flow can provide valuable and additional insight to vascular remodeling, establishing local computational pipelines for medical image-based CFD remains a time-intensive process that is error-prone and a significant source of variability.

-With this in mind, the objective was to devise a comprehensive and resilient open-source research code enabling open and reproduciable science, with an emphasis on user-friendliness, geared towards students, educators, and researchers.
+With this in mind, the objective was to devise a comprehensive and resilient open-source research code enabling reproduciable science, with an emphasis on user-friendliness, geared towards students, educators, and researchers.
 By automating the process, we reduce the need for manual labor, which enables mass production of CFD results, and of equal importance, significantly reduces the variability.
 The latter is also ensured by making all aspects of the modeling choices based on state-of-the-art research shown to be the current gold-standard choices in aneurysm CFD modeling.